Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/contact-form-7/">Contact Form 7</a> adds support for <a href="https://wordpress.org/plugins/contact-form-7/">Takayuki Miyoshi's Contact Form 7</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/divi-builder/">Divi Builder</a> adds support for <a href="https://www.elegantthemes.com/plugins/divi-builder/">Divi Builder</a> and themes using it.
 * <a href="https://broadcast.plainviewplugins.com/addon/download-monitor/">Download Monitor</a> adds support for downloads and shortcodes from <a href="https://wordpress.org/plugins/download-monitor/">Never5's Download Monitor</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/elementor/">Elementor</a> adds support for the <a href="https://wordpress.org/plugins/elementor/">Elementor Page Builder plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/eventon/">EventOn</a> adds support for Ashan Jay's <a href="http://www.myeventon.com/">EventON</a> plugin with tickets.
 * <a href="https://broadcast.plainviewplugins.com/addon/event-organiser/">Event Organiser</a> adds support for Stephen Harris’ <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.
 * <a href="https://broadcast.plainviewplugins.com/addon/events-manager/">Events Manager</a> adds support for the <a href="https://wordpress.org/plugins/events-manager/">Events Manager</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/foogallery/">FooGallery</a> adds support for <a href="https://wordpress.org/plugins/foogallery/">FooPlugins&#8217; FooGallery</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/geo-my-wp/">GEO my WordPress</a> adds support for Eyal Fitoussi&#8217;s <a href="https://wordpress.org/plugins/geo-my-wp/">GEO my WordPress</a> geolocation plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/geodirectory/">Geodirectory</a> adds support for <a href="https://wordpress.org/plugins/geodirectory/">Geodirectory</a> places.
+* <a href="https://broadcast.plainviewplugins.com/addon/global-blocks-for-cornerstone/">Global Blocks For Cornerstone</a> adds support for the <a href="https://wordpress.org/plugins/global-blocks-for-cornerstone/">Global Blocks for Cornerstone</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/global-content-blocks/">Global Content Blocks</a> adds support for shortcodes from <a href="https://wordpress.org/plugins/global-content-blocks/">WP Xpert&#8217;s Global Content Blocks</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/gravity-forms/">Gravity Forms</a> adds support for the <a href="http://www.gravityforms.com/">Gravity Forms</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/jetpack/">Jetpack</a> adds support for <a href="https://wordpress.org/plugins/jetpack/">Automattic's Jetpack plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/learndash">LearnDash</a>: New add-on.
 Adds support for the <a href="https://www.learndash.com/">LearnDash LMS</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/mailster/">Mailster</a> adds support for the <a href="https://codecanyon.net/item/mailster-email-newsletter-plugin-for-wordpress/3078294">Mailster</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/metaslider/">Metaslider</a> adds support for <a href="https://www.metaslider.com/">Metaslider</a> shortcodes.
 * <a href="https://broadcast.plainviewplugins.com/addon/ninja-forms/">Ninja Forms</a> adds support for the <a href="https://wordpress.org/plugins/ninja-forms/">Ninja Forms</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/ns-cloner/">NS Cloner</a> adds support for the <a href="https://wordpress.org/plugins/ns-cloner-site-copier/">NS Cloner</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/polylang/">Polylang</a> adds support for Broadcasting posts in different languages using Frédéric Demarle’s <a href="https://wordpress.org/plugins/polylang/">Polylang</a> translation plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/post-expirator/">Post Expirator</a> adds support for Aaron Axelsen's <a href="https://wordpress.org/plugins/post-expirator/">Post Expirator</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/siteorigin-page-builder/">SiteOrigin Page Builder</a> adds support for <a href="https://wordpress.org/plugins/siteorigin-panels/">SiteOrigin's Page Builder plugin</a>.
+* <a href="https://broadcast.plainviewplugins.com/addon/slider-revolution/">Slider Revolution</a> adds support for the <a href="https://revolution.themepunch.com/">Slider Revolution</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/smart-slider-3/">Smart Slider 3</a> adds support for the <a href="https://wordpress.org/plugins/smart-slider-3/">Smart Slider 3</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/social-networks-auto-poster/">Social Networks Auto Poster</a> tells <a href="https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/">NextScripts’ Social Networks Auto Poster</a> (SNAP) to use the different social settings on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/tablepress/">TablePress</a> adds support for broadcasting <a href="https://wordpress.org/plugins/tablepress/">TablePress</a> shortcodes.
 * <a href="https://broadcast.plainviewplugins.com/addon/tao-schedule-update/">Tao Schedule Update</a> adds support for <a href="https://wordpress.org/plugins/tao-schedule-update/">Tao Schedule Update</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/the-events-calendar/">The Events Calendar</a> adds venue and organiser support for Modern Tribe’s <a href="https://wordpress.org/plugins/the-events-calendar/">The Events Calendar </a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/toolset/">Toolset</a> adds support for <a href="https://wp-types.com/">OnTheGoSystems&#8217; Toolset</a> plugins: CRED, Types and Views.
+* <a href="https://broadcast.plainviewplugins.com/addon/ultimate-member/">Ultimate Member</a> adds support for the <a href="https://wordpress.org/plugins/ultimate-member/">Ultimate Member</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce</a> allows attribute taxonomies and product variations to be broadcasted.
 * <a href="https://broadcast.plainviewplugins.com/addon/wp-all-import/">WP All Import</a> adds support for post updates from Soffly's <a href="http://www.wpallimport.com/">WP All Import Pro</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/wpml/">WPML</a> adds support for <a href="http://wpml.org/">ICanLocalize’s WPML</a> translation plugin.